Bowery Bugs: Historical background

 Steve Brodie (note actual spelling) was a native of the Lower East Side.
 He first came to the attention of the local press as a teenager in 1879, when he was reportedly an influential figure among fellow newsboys and bootblackers.
 By 1886, he was a professional gambler who had fallen unto debt.
 In 1885, daredevil Robert Emmet Odlum jumped off the Brooklyn Bridge, and was killed doing so.
 Brodie took a dare to successfully jump off the Bridge.

 On the morning of July 23, 1886, Brodie took position on the railings of the bridge.
 Meanwhile, his friends boarded a rowboat to test the waters below.
 The jump was originally set for 10:00 am, but was called off because of a strong tide.
 Brodie returned c.
 2:00 pm and reportedly rode in the back of a wagon until jumping off.
 He reportedly first took off his hat and shoes, and then fell from a height of c.
 100 yards.
 There were accounts by eyewitnesses and extensive news reports, but his jump is still in doubt.
 The prevailing theory among historians is that a life-size dummy fell in his place.

 Brodie capitalized on his reputation as a vaudeville performer.
 He died in 1901, possibly from diabetes.
 His reputation survived him and inspired the film The Bowery (1933).
 The subsequent cartoon short cast Bugs as the motivator behind the famous jump.

 Production notes

-It stars Bugs Bunny (voiced by Mel Blanc, who also voices the other men in the pool hall) and Steve Brody (voiced here by Billy Bletcher), who was based on the real-life Brooklyn bookmaker Steve Brodie who claimed to have jumped off the Brooklyn Bridge.
+The short stars Bugs Bunny (voiced by Mel Blanc, who also voices the other men in the pool hall) and Steve Brody (voiced here by Billy Bletcher), who was based on the real-life Brooklyn bookmaker Steve Brodie who claimed to have jumped off the Brooklyn Bridge.

-This is the first-and-only Bugs Bunny cartoon directed by Arthur Davis (not counting Bugs' cameo in The Goofy Gophers).
+This is the first and only Bugs Bunny cartoons directed by Arthur Davis (not counting Bugs' cameo in The Goofy Gophers).

 Although Bill Scott (of Bullwinkle J. Moose fame) is credited as a co-writer, he told Keith Scott in the book The Moose That Roared that he had no recollection of working on this film.
 By all indications, Lloyd Turner alone was responsible for the film's story, with Scott having been moved to a brief, unsuccessful spell as Friz Freleng's story artist, though the reason why Scott was still credited on this short is not known.